nervous-energy/connells-readme/README.md

 ```

-Gripped by terror, I couldn't see it at the time, but he was on to something.
+I couldn't see it at the time, in the grips of terror, but he was on to something.
 The problem *was* complex, with lots of details, numbers and twists in the story.
 But on another, deeper level, it was quite simple: the patient will die if they can't breath or if their blood pressure crashes.

 (Readers will be relieved to learn the patient survived.
 We gave him more blood, and used inotropes and vasopressors to keep it going round and round, buying time for the surgeons saved the day.)